jianguoz/Few-Shot-Intent-Detection/README.md

 ## Intent detection datasets with OOS queries

+What is OOS queires:

+`OOD-OOS`: i.e., out-of-domain OOS.
+General out-of-scope queries which are not supported by the dialog systems, also called out-of-domain OOS.
+For instance, requesting an online NBA/TV show service in a banking system.

+`ID-OOS`: i.e., in-domain OOS.
+Out-of-scope queries which are more related to the in-scope intents, which makes the intent detection task more challenging.
+For instance, requesting a banking service that is not supported by the banking system.

 | Dataset      	| Description  | #Train | #Valid | #Test 	|#OOD-OOS-Train |#OOD-OOS-Valid|#OOD-OOS-Test| #ID-OOS-Train |#ID-OOS-Valid|#ID-OOS-Test| Processed Data Link|
 |--------------	|------	|------	|------	|---------------	|------	|------	|------	|------	|------	|------|------	|
 | [CLINC150](https://www.aclweb.org/anthology/D19-1131/)        | A dataset with general OOS-OOS queries |15000| 3000	| 4500  |	100| 100|1000| -|-|-|[Link](https://github.com/jianguoz/Few-Shot-Intent-Detection/tree/main/Datasets/CLINC150)|
 | [CLINC-Single-Domain-OOS](https://arxiv.org/abs/2106.04564)        | Two domains with both general OOS-OOS queries and ID-OOS queries |500| 500	| 500  |-	| 200|1000| -|400|350|[Link](https://github.com/jianguoz/Few-Shot-Intent-Detection/tree/main/Datasets/CLINC-Single-Domain-OOS)|
 | [BANKING77-OOS](https://arxiv.org/abs/2106.04564)        | One banking domain with both general OOS-OOS queries and ID-OOS queries |5905| 1506	| 2000  |-	| 200|1000| 2062|530|1080|[Link](https://github.com/jianguoz/Few-Shot-Intent-Detection/tree/main/Datasets/BANKING77-OOS)|

+Briefly describe the [BANKING77-OOS](https://arxiv.org/abs/2106.04564) dataset.

+*  A dataset with a single banking domain, includes both general Out-of-Scope (OOD-OOS) queries and In-Domain but Out-of-Scope (ID-OOS) queries, where ID-OOS queries are semantically similar intents/queries with in-scope intents.
+BANKING77 originally includes 77 intents.
+BANKING77-OOS includes 50 in-scope intents in this dataset, and the ID-OOS queries are built up based on 27 held-out semantically similar in-scope intents.

+Briefly describe the [CLINC-Single-Domain-OOS](https://arxiv.org/abs/2106.04564) dataset.

+*  A dataset with two separate domains, i.e., the  "Banking''  domain and the "Credit cards''  domain with both general Out-of-Scope (OOD-OOS) queries and In-Domain but Out-of-Scope (ID-OOS) queries, where ID-OOS queries are semantically similar intents/queries with in-scope intents.
+Each domain in CLINC150 originally includes 15 intents.
+Each domain in the new dataset includes ten in-scope intents in this dataset, and the ID-OOS queries are built up based on five held-out semantically similar in-scope intents.

+Both datasets can be used to conduct intent detection with and without OOD-OOS and ID-OOS queries

 You can easily load the processed data: